-The first project of the new house is a little random, I can’t lie.
-I desperately need to paint over the nasty gold dining room walls, caulk and paint all the baseboards, create an office space, re-do the stairs, etc. etc….
-What do I do instead?
-Build a headboard for Kate.
+I can’t lie—the first project of the new house is a little random.
+I desperately need to paint over the nasty gold dining room walls, caulk and paint all the baseboards, create an office space, re-do the stairs, etc. What do I do instead?
+Build a DIY Rainbow Headboard with Cloud Shelves for Kate.

-I used a plunge router (linked here) for the first time, and I loved it so much.
-Just like any other tool, there’s a learning curve.
-If you can, play around with it on a scrap piece of plywood.
-I went straight for the real thing and made a couple mistakes.
-Fortunately, I was able to completely hide those in the back of the headboard.
-I used the circle guide for the curved top and the edge guide for the straight parts.
-The center of the circle guide didn’t stay put very well, so I had to screw it to the middle of the board myself.
+I used a circle jig guide for the curved top and an edge guide for the straight parts.
+The center of the circle guide didn’t stay put very well, so I had to screw it to the middle of the board.
 That meant drilling through the metal each time the measurement changed.
 It was a little bit of a pain but worth it in the end.

 After cutting arches out of the first sheet, I took the inside piece to mark the center of plywood piece number two.
 Once I marked that center hole, I adjusted the circle guide to make the radius of the circle three inches shorter.
 That way, all the plywood arches would overlap by 3 inches.